becarpenter/animaIPJ/IPJautonomic.md

 *“*self-managing distributed computing resources, adapting to unpredictable changes while hiding intrinsic complexity from operators and users.”
-We define an *autonomic network* as self-managing (self-configuring, selfprotecting, self-healing, self-optimizing) but allowing high-level guidance by a central entity.
+We define an *autonomic network* as self-managing (self-configuring, self-protecting, self-healing, self-optimizing) but allowing high-level guidance by a central entity.

 *Autonomic Function:* A specific self-managing feature or function.